gravitational/careers/teams.md

 ### Access Graph

-The Access Graph team specializes in analyzing resource access patterns, providing valuable insights and enhanced visibility into infrastructure by examining various access paths.
+The team is responsible for the design and implementation of Access Graph, a tool that provides Teleport users with insights and enhanced visibility into their infrastructure by visualizing access paths to cluster resources in a unified graph view with querying capabilities.

 Recent projects: